The homology of the Temperley-Lieb algebras: Introduction

 The complex~$W(n)$ has rich combinatorial properties, analogous to those of the complex of injective words, that we explore in the companion paper~\cite{BoydHepworthComb}.
-In particular, Theorem~\ref{theorem-high-acyclicity} tells us that the homology of~$W(n)$ is concentrated in the top degree~$H_{n-1}(W(n))$, and in~\cite{BoydHepworthComb} we show that the rank of this top homology group is the~$n$-th \emph{Fine number}~$F_n$~\cite{DeutschShapiro}, an analogue of the number of derangements on~$n$ letters.
+In particular, Theorem~\ref{theorem-high-acyclicity} tells us that the homology of~$W(n)$ is concentrated in the top degree~$H_{n-1}(W(n))$, and in~\cite{BoydHepworthComb} we show that when~$R$ is Noetherian the rank of this top homology group is the~$n$-th \emph{Fine number}~$F_n$~\cite{DeutschShapiro}, an analogue of the number of derangements on~$n$ letters.
 Furthermore we show that the differentials of~$W(n)$ encode the \emph{Jacobsthal numbers}~\cite{JacobsthalOEIS}.
 Finally in the semisimple case we show that~$H_{n-1}(W(n))$ has descriptions firstly categorifying an alternating sum for the Fine numbers, and secondly in terms of standard Young tableaux.
 We call the~$\tl_n(a)$-module~$H_{n-1}(W(n))$ the \emph{Fineberg module}, and we denote it~$\F_n(a)$.
+We know little about $\F_n(a)$ in general, though in the cases $n=2,3,4$ we give examples describing it in terms of the cell modules of $\tl_n(a)$.

 The proof of Theorem~\ref{theorem-high-acyclicity} is perhaps the most difficult technical result in this paper.
 It is obtained by filtering~$W(n)$ and showing that the filtration quotients are (suspensions of truncations of) copies of~$W(n-1)$, and then proceeding by induction.